 International Biochar Initiative Educational Webinar Series:

-Kathleen is a member of the IBI Board and Chair of IBI's Information Hub.
+Kathleen is the Chair of the IBI Board of Directors.
 She is also the US Director of the Ithaka Institute for Carbon Intelligence.
 The Institute is an open source network focusing on beneficial carbon sequestration strategies which simultaneously provide economic development opportunities both in the developed and developing world.
 She is an editor and writer for The Biochar Journal, sponsored by the Ithaka Institute.
 Kathleen also works with various different universities and individuals on projects that are investigating the use of biochar in cement and other building and packaging products to develop products with lower embodied carbon which can be made from locally available organic waste.
 She has written extensively about various topics related to biochar and is a co-author of the book "Terra Preta: How the World's Most Fertile Soil Can Help Reverse Climate Change and Reduce World Hunger" and “BURN: Using Fire to Cool the Earth”.

 Note: If you are not an IBI member in good standing and use the member discount code, you will receive a follow-up email with an option to pay for the webinar at the non-member rate of $40, or consider joining IBI to take advantage of member benefits. http://biochar-international.org/join.